l3mpire/lemverse/README.md

       "allowAccountCreation": "all", // all for everyone, none for no-one, except:lvl_xxx to block a level "allowLevelCreation": true,
-      "allowProfileEdition": true, // Shows 'My account' tab in the user settings menu "contactURL": ""
+      "allowProfileEdition": true, // Shows 'My account' tab in the user settings menu "allowFormLogin": true, // Disable to only allow JWT login (make sure to configure 'jwtAuthSecret' in this case) "contactURL": ""
     },